Orthogonal-Research-Lab/CGS/tutorial-notes/README.md

 3) description of a circular representation of CMYK color space (in circular-representation directory).

-4) description of benchmarks based on continuum of shape primitives and linguistic labels (Googlen-gram Benchmark).
+4) description of benchmarks based on continuum of shape primitives and linguistic labels (Google n-gram Benchmark).